 The Digital Economy and Society Index (DESI)

-- Read the methodological note on the DESI 2017
+- Review the Methodological note on DESI 2019

 The Connectivity dimension measures the deployment of broadband infrastructure and its quality.
-Access to fast broadband-enabled services is a necessary condition for competitiveness.
+Access to fast and ultrafast broadband-enabled services is a necessary condition for competitiveness.

 2. Human Capital/Digital skills

 The Human Capital dimension measures the skills needed to take advantage of the possibilities offered by digital.

 The Use of Internet Services dimension accounts for a variety of online activities, such as the consumption of online content (videos, music, games, etc.) video calls as well as online shopping and banking.

 Read more about Use of Internet Services by citizens